RedwanNewaz/AprilTagWrapper/README.md

   cy = 539.5000001152366
 ```
 The text are not imporant just need to define **fx, fy, cx, cy** in four lines.
+Note that these are my camera parameter, your camera parameter should be different.
 Once you have it try the following configuration